Home > Tours > USA Tours > West Coast Tours > Walking in America's Canyons & National Parks

 Overview

-Book online and enjoy exclusive savings on Exodus 11 Day Trek America: Canyons & National Parks.
+Book online and enjoy exclusive savings on Exodus 11 Day Walking in America's Canyons & National Parks.
 A medley of human-made and natural wonders are on full display on this popular tour of western USA.
 Yosemite Valley and the Grand Canyon are rivalled only by the power and beauty of the Navajo’s sacred Monument Valley.
 Hike under the largest sandstone cliffs in the world at Zion Canyon, observe strange landscapes in Death Valley, and gaze upon the ever-changing colours of Bryce Canyon.
 There’s adventure around every corner in the most geographically diverse region of the United States.

 Itinerary